Institutional Review Board

-The BCC IRB reviews must review all proposed research and campus activities involving human subjects, regardless of funding (except those exemptions mentioned above).
+The IRB reviews must review all proposed research and campus activities involving human subjects, regardless of funding (except those exemptions mentioned above).

-The BCC IRB adheres to federal guidelines set by the Office for Human Research Protections, a division of the U.S. Department of Health and Human Services.
+The IRB adheres to federal guidelines set by the Office for Human Research Protections, a division of the U.S. Department of Health and Human Services.